 The Center for Women's Studies and Gender Research offers an interdisciplinary forum for the study of gender, its function in cultures and societies, and its intersection with race and class.
 Students may choose from three areas of concentration within the BA program: General Concentration, Concentration in Theories and Politics of Sexuality, Concentration in Gender and International Development.
 A minor in Women's Studies and a minor in Theories and Politics of Sexuality are also available.
 The Center offers master's and doctoral students the Graduate Certificate in Women's Studies in conjunction with (other) degree programs.
 Graduate students may choose a thesis or non-thesis Master of Arts degree.For more information on specific programs, please refer to the Undergraduate or Graduate pages.
 To support the Center for Women's Studies and Gender Research, please click on this link.
-To view our upcoming events for Spring of 2014, please click on this link.

 News and Announcements